radioblazer/Send-from-Omnibox/README.md

 ##Examples

+Type "." followed by a space to start using the extension.

 ```
 . matt@nlts.co sub What's up?, I thought you'd enjoy this picture: http://bit.ly/6kEfZ0
 ```

 opens this window:
 ![alt text](http://i.imgur.com/6VTcHTt.png "The pic is a 1906 panorama of SF after the earthquake.")

+Note that you can then tab-tab-enter to send the message without having to use the mouse.

 ###Creating email shorcuts